kzamani44/TimeTable/README.md

 # TimeTable
-This is a TimeTable for Computer Science
+This is a TimeTable for FreshMen students of UNIOSUN COMPUTER SCIENCE department